Rate-optimal Bayesian Simple Regret in Best Arm Identification

-\begin{remark}{\rm (Finite-time analysis)} Theorems \ref{thm_regupper} and \ref{thm_reglower} are asymptotics.
-The only point at which we lose the finite-time property is on the continuity of the conditional cumulative density function $h_i(\mu_i|\bmuex{i})$: We do not specify how fast $h_i(\mu_i|\bmuex{i})$ changes as a function of $\mu_i$.
-It is not very difficult to derive a finite-time bound for specific models where the sensitivity of $h_i(\mu_i|\bmuex{i})$ is known, as in the case of the uniform prior of Example \ref{expl_product}, where $h_i(\mu_i|\bmuex{i}) = 1$.
-In this case, the $o(1)$ term in Theorems \ref{thm_regupper} and \ref{thm_reglower} can be replaced by a factor $C \Tmargconfrate$ for the constant $C>0$. \end{remark}
+\begin{remark}{\rm (Finite-time analysis)} Theorems \ref{thm_regupper} and \ref{thm_reglower} are asymptotic.
+The only point at which we lose the finite-time property is on the continuity of the conditional cumulative distribution function (cdf) $h_i(\mu_i|\bmuex{i})$: We do not specify how fast $h_i(\mu_i|\bmuex{i})$ changes as a function of $\mu_i$.
+It is not very difficult to derive a finite-time bound for specific models where the sensitivity of $h_i(\mu_i|\bmuex{he i})$ is known, as in the case of the uniform prior of Example \ref{expl_product}, where $h_i(\mu_i|\bmuex{i}) = 1$.
+In this case, the $o(1)$ term in Theorems~\ref{thm_regupper} and \ref{thm_reglower} can be replaced by a factor $C \Tmargconfrate$ for some constant $C>0$. \end{remark}

-\subsection{Towards a Tight Bound}
+\subsection{Towards a tight bound}

-Although there is a constant factor in the lower bound (i.e., $1/4.8$), we hypothesize the upper bound (Theorem \ref{thm_regupper}) is tight in the following reasons. \begin{itemize} \item The TSE algorithm only spends $q$ fraction of rounds identifying $\bestcand$, and we may set small $q$ with a large $T$.
-When $|\bestcand|=2$ (which holds with high probability), it spends approximately $T/2$ rounds on each candidate of $\bestcand$; this appears to produce little to no space for improvements. \item The simulation results, which we present in Section \ref{sec_sim}, empirically match the bound of Theorem \ref{thm_regupper}. \end{itemize}
+Although there is a constant factor in the lower bound (i.e., $1/4.8$), we hypothesize the upper bound (Theorem \ref{thm_regupper}) is tight for the following reasons. \begin{itemize} \item The TSE algorithm only spends $q$ fraction of rounds identifying $\bestcand$, and we may set small $q$ with a large $T$.
+When $|\bestcand|=2$ (which is the case that matters), it spends approximately $T/2$ rounds on each candidate of $\bestcand$; this appears to produce little to no space for improvements. \item The simulation results, which we present in Section \ref{sec_sim}, empirically match the bound of Theorem~\ref{thm_regupper}. \end{itemize}